Scotland look to 'put things right' in Finland

 "There is no doubt there is a feeling in the team," said the 47-year-old, who is just short of his second anniversary in charge.

-"I'm aware, I'm part of the story of this team too and I know the players have that feeling previously and it's something we will try to use as motivation for the team."
+"I'm aware, I'm part of the story of this team too, and I know the players have that feeling previously and it's something we will try to use as motivation for the team."